Gastove/drinkery/whiskey/sazerac.markdown

 3. Add ice to the pint glass, stir until chilled.
 4. Strain into the serving glass.
 5. Twist orange zest, serve.

+#### Notes

+You'll see all manner of suggestions for how to apply enough Herbsaint/Absinthe to this drink, and just as much debate over what the "correct" anise liqueur is.
+I like Herbsaint; it's a little sharp, and I like that about it.
+I like a rinse of the glass, rather than a measure in the pint glass or a vaporizer or any such thing -- I find it gives the drink a heady quality I quite enjoy.
+A lemon is more common, but I appreciate the sweetness of orange.